 "Registered Nurse" means a person registered by the Board as a Registered Nurse.
+A Registered Nurse in their first year of experience (Graduate) will be provided with clinical leadership and support and will not rostered in charge.

 "Senior Nurse Educator" means a Registered Nurse who coordinates and manages a nurse education service of a hospital supervising at least one other nurse educator (provided that the requirement to be responsible for one or more nurse educators shall not apply in the case of an employee who is regarded by their employer as a resource person for other nurse educators or who is a sole educator for that nurse education service) and-who coordinates and manages a complex function, service or section (including a large and/or complex ward and/or unit within a hospital).